sipgate/sipgate.io/README.md

-noAnswer        | The called party rejected the call (e.g. through a DND setting) congestion      | The called party could not be reached notFound        | The called number does not exist or called party is offline
+noAnswer        | The called party rejected the call (e.g. through a DND setting) congestion      | The called party could not be reached notFound        | The called number does not exist or called party is offline forwarded       | The call was forwarded to a different party

 ### DTMF